A single injection of our Ebola vaccine provided 100% protection for mice exposed to Ebola virus.

 - Research Paper: An effective CTL peptide vaccine for Ebola Zaire Based on Survivors’ CD8+ targeting of a particular nucleocapsid protein epitope with potential implications for COVID-19 vaccine design.
 [PDF] [Publisher Website].

-- Non-human primate study for Marburg protection in progress for United States Department of Defense (Spring 2022).
+- Non-human primate study for Marburg protection was funded by United States Department of Defense.

 PRE-PHASE I CLINICAL STUDY